-Experts recommend that to dye black hair blue, you must first lighten it to a blonder hue.
+Experts recommend that to dye hair blue, you must first lighten it to a blonder hue.
 To do this safely, it may require the intervention of a professional stylist but should you choose to embark on this journey from the comforts of your home; there are a few things you should know.

-Dye Black Hair to Blue: Tools Needed
+Black to Blue Hair: Tools Needed

 - Clips to Hold Hair

-- Blue Hair Dye Solution
+- Blue Hair Dye

 - Petroleum Jelly